DavidHughes/tdd-calc/README.md

 tdd-calc
 ========

-An example app aiming to demonstrate JS unit testing approaches.
+An example app aiming to explore JS unit testing approaches.

 TODO:

-Compile modules + namespace as usual.

-Require the compiled JS and test that.
+Write tests using other syntaxes.